 The West Placer Groundwater Sustainability Agency was formed in 2017 to implement the Sustainable Groundwater Management Act passed in 2014.
 The Act requires the formation of such agencies to manage local groundwater basins.
-Placer County, the cities of Roseville and Lincoln, Placer County Water Agency, Nevada Irrigation District and in participation with the California American Water Company, make up the West Placer Groundwater Sustainability Agency (WPGSA) and manage a portion of the North American Subbasin.
+Placer County, the cities of Roseville and Lincoln, Placer County Water Agency, and in participation with the California American Water Company, make up the West Placer Groundwater Sustainability Agency (WPGSA) and manage a portion of the North American Subbasin.

 The WPGSA implements activities that preserve and enhance the current state of groundwater for our cities, communities, agriculture and the environment.
 More specifically, this locally-controlled effort will protect the basin from overdraft, create sustainable water supplies for agriculture and current and future development, support a stable and growing local economy, and contribute to land and habitat conservation.